 Can I submit alternate credit towards recertification?

 You have the option to submit 10 of the 25 continuing education contact hours as alternate credit.
-In some cases, more than 10 hours may be reviewed and approved on a case-by-case basis.
 For a complete overview of alternate credit guidelines, view the Additional Recertification Information page.

 What are the additional fees towards recertification?